rakus/quick_change_directory/README.md

 _Host-Local Index Files_

-All the above index file types can also be defined as being host-local.
+All the above index file types can also be defined as being host-local by prefixing it with the host name and a '/'.
 This is useful if the home directory is shared between different machines and an index should only be created and searched on a special host.

-The name of a host-local index is like mentioned above, but with `.host.<hostname>` appended.
-The host name must be given in lower case.
-It is also possible to use the environment variable `$HOSTNAME` here.
+The name of a host-local index is like mentioned above, but with a prefix of `<hostname>/`.
+E.g. `pluto/data.index` creates the index only on a host named "pluto".

-E.g. The index file named `data.index.host.pluto` is only updated and searched on a machine with the host name "pluto".
+Instead of a actual host name, the variable `$HOSTNAME` can be used.
+Then the index will be created on every host.
+E.g.: `$HOSTNAME/test.index`

 ##### Options